Vic Toews

 Victor Toews PC KC (/ˈteɪvz/; born September 10, 1952) is a Canadian politician and jurist.
-Toews is a judge of the Court of King's Bench of Manitoba.
+Toews is a justice of the Court of King's Bench of Manitoba.
 He represented Provencher in the House of Commons of Canada from 2000 until his resignation on July 9, 2013, and served in the cabinet of Prime Minister Stephen Harper, most recently as Minister of Public Safety.
 He previously served in the Legislative Assembly of Manitoba from 1995 to 1999, and was a senior cabinet minister in the government of Gary Filmon.
 Prior to his appointment to the judiciary, Toews was a member of the Conservative Party of Canada.

 Personal life

-Toews was born September 10, 1952, in Filadelfia, Boquerón Department, Paraguay to Mennonite Canadian parents.
+Toews was born September 10, 1952, in Filadelfia, Boquerón Department, Paraguay, to Mennonite Canadian parents.
 His father, Victor David Toews, was a Reverend who was teaching in the Fernheim Mennonite Colony with Toews mother, Anna Peters.
 In 1920, his paternal great-grandparents were killed in a bomb blast during the Russian Civil War after the Russian Revolution.
 Vic Toews has five siblings: Bernhard, Clara, Marlene, Edward, and Esther.
 His family left Paraguay in 1956 for Canada and settled in Winnipeg, Manitoba.

 Toews speaks Mennonite Low German (his mother tongue), Spanish and English.
 He holds a Bachelor of Arts degree in History from the University of Winnipeg (1973), and a Bachelor of Laws degree from the University of Manitoba (1976).
 Toews was called to the Manitoba Bar in 1977.
 He joined the provincial Ministry of Justice in 1976 and became a Crown attorney the following year.